Maple Grilled Salmon with Cauliflower Rice is a light and healthy, gluten-free dinner. Easy and delicious, too!

 When the marinade is ready, place the salmon on the grill over one burner, and the asparagus over another.

-Some people leave the salmon skin on, but it kind of makes me naush, so I just peel it off with tongs.
-It comes right off.
+Some people leave the salmon skin on, but I prefer to peel it right off with tongs.

 While the salmon finishes cooking on the other side for 3-4 more minutes, roll the asparagus up and down to cook evenly.
 You really can’t mess these babies up, they’re pretty fool proof.